 This includes medicines obtained without a prescription, including herbal medicines.
 This is because Carbimazole can affect the way some medicines work.
 Also some medicines can affect the way Carbimazole works.
 In particular tell your doctor or pharmacist if you are taking any of the following:

-- Medicines to thin your blood or to stop clotting - A medicine to help your breathing called 'theophylline' - Steroids such as prednisolone - An antibiotic called erythromycin - A medicine for heart failure called digitalis Medicines for high blood pressure called beta-blockers.
-If any of the above apply to - beta-blockers.
+- · Medicines to thin your blood or to stop clotting - A medicine to help your breathing called 'theophylline' - Steroids such as prednisolone - An antibiotic called erythromycin - A medicine for heart failure called digitalis - Medicines for high blood pressure called beta-blockers.

 If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking Carbimazole.